ilneill/MyInfocom/README.md

 #### Pico Software
 Using the UF2 file and the A: files in the guidol70 repo, I quickly got RunCPM going on the Pico, connecting to it with PuTTY from my Bodhi Linux build.
 I then copied over the Zork 1 COM and DAT file into an H: drive (a folder on the micro SD card) I created, and tht just worked too.

 Or so I thought...
 I noticed that the reverse text banner that the game puts at the top of the screen was not displaying correctly.
 Using PuTTY I captured the text that was being sent by the game and when I looked at it with a hex editor, I could see the the banner text characters all had the MSB (bit 7) set.
 Ah-ha, I thought, that rings a bell!
-I thought Iremembered seeing something related to that when I was reformating the Z80 assembly code for the Z-Code interperator.
+I thought I remembered seeing something related to that when I was reformating the Z80 assembly code for the Z-Code interperator.

 And indeed I had: